Einstein's

 Since the

-of Mercury changes with its distance from the Sun, it is incorrect to
+mass of Mercury changes with its distance from the Sun, it is

-mass decreases exactly as the square of the distance, the total force
+as the square of the distance, the total force between Mercury and

-Mercury and the Sun does not decrease at the same rate as the field.
+the Sun does not decrease at the same rate as the field.
+The

-field corresponds exactly to the problem of a non quadratic force
+a gravitational field corresponds exactly to the problem of a non

 However,

-we consider the proper parameters of the observer moving to different
+when we consider the proper parameters of the observer moving to

-from the Sun, the gravitational field (defined as the
+different distances from the Sun, the gravitational field

-using the parameters existing where Mercury interacts with the
+parameters existing where Mercury interacts with the gravitational

 field leads to an apparent non quadratic field (since the proper